bmschmidt/medicalHeritageVM/README.md

 5. Enter the command: `vagrant box add ubuntu/trusty64` and press Return.
 6. Enter the command: `vagrant up` and press Return.
 Now begins a long process of downloading and installing software.
 This will require a large amount of disk space and time to complete.
 You will know it is finished when you get a new command prompt (and hopefully no error messages).

+## Security

+If you plan to run this anything other than locally, you'll need to change the default passwords.
+A script to do so is included.
+Type `vagrant ssh` at the prompt.
+Switch to a more secure set of default passwords by typing `bash /vagrant/FreshInstallationScript/fix_passwords.sh`.
+This will guide you through changing the user password, the root MySQL password, and the two user MySQL passwords.

 # Testing

-1. Open your web browser and visit `http://localhost:8007`.
+1. Open your web browser and visit `http://localhost:8007/D3`.
 You should see a bar graph giving the names of the authors of the Federalist papers: type "upon" into the box and see if the bars move.
 1. Open your web browser and visit `http://localhost:8787`.
 You should see an RStudio login screen.
 Enter username `vagrant` and password `vagrant` and log in.
 You should now see a three-paned RStudio window.
-1. Enter `vagrant halt` and press Return.

 # Starting and stopping the virtual machine